Campaign 2020

 On wrightformaryland.com, Wright originally said she worked with then-NAACP president and current U.S. Rep. Kweisi Mfume, who preceded and succeeded the late Elijah Cummings in Congress.

-“I don’t recall her,” Mfume said, asked about her claim.
+“I don’t recall her,” Mfume said when asked about her claim.

 Wright acknowledged misrepresenting her relationship with Mfume and other top NAACP officials, and said she should have proofread the website more closely as it went through different drafts.